okaxaki/pegjs-strip/README.md

 ## Example

-The following grammer is from the PEG.js documentation.
+The following grammar is from the PEG.js documentation.

 ```
 start